natclark/arbucks/src/routes/docs/faq.md

 Currently, the [Telegram group](https://t.me/arbuckscafe) is the best place to drop your feedback.
 Please give the [roadmap](/docs/roadmap/) a quick check before you request a feature though!

 ## What if the Telegram group shuts down?
 The community can create a new one, although there are absolutely no plans to shut the group down.
-Still, there are edge cases which highlight the importance of the DAC.
+Still, there are edge cases which highlight the importance of ArbiDAO.

 ## What if I get banned from the Telegram group?
 As of writing this, there haven't been any issues yet.
 But if you broke a rule, you'll have to create a new account.
 Otherwise, you'll have to trust the admin to not make bans that contradict the group rules or lose their account.
-This is the importance of the DAC, which will decentralize governance.
+This is the importance of ArbiDAO, which will decentralize governance.

 ## When will the token launch?
 September 11, 2021 @ 10 PM UTC.